zenika-open-source/my-zenikanard/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome!.
+Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/zenika-open-source/my-zenikanard/issues).

-All development instructions are explained in the [contributing guide](https://github.com/zenika-open-source/my-zenikanard/blob/master/CONTRIBUTING.md).
+All development instructions are explained in the [contributing guide](./CONTRIBUTING.md).

 ## License